The Appraisers Standard

 Current Needs:

 “Articles about antiques, art, off beat things OK, but has to be interesting, off beat, not wild or vulgar.”
+Pays $50-$60 for 300 to 500 words.
 Articles should be “300 to 700 words on a subject that would be of interest to antique dealers, art gallery, antique appraisers, glass, china, furniture, paintings, artists, and address where they appear.”

 Pays $50-$60 for 300 to 500 words.